venturi123/cookiecutter-docker-research/README.md

 # Test your image and container, and verify the NVIDIA/CUDA environment
 make verify-cuda

+# If you need LaTeX, install it, but it's bit heavy (7+GB)
+make install-latex-full

+# or a more lightweight option to enable Matplotlib latex backend
+make install-latex-small

 # Finished!
 echo "Everything is done!
 Enjoy it!"